 Event: Registration-State-Report

-A NF subscribes to this event to receive the current registration state of a UE or a group of UEs, and report for updated registration state of a UE or any UE in the group when AMF becomes aware of a registration state change of the UE.
+A NF subscribes to this event to receive the current registration state of a UE or a group of UEs or any UE, and report for updated registration state of any of these UEs when AMF becomes aware of a registration state change of any of these UEs.
+The area could be identified by a TA list, an area ID or specific interested area name like "LADN".

-UE Type: One UE, Group of UEs
+UE Type: One UE, Group of UEs, any UE

 Report Type: One-Time Report, Continuous Report

-Input: UE ID(s)
+Input: UE ID(s), "ANY_UE", optionally filters: Area identifier (a TA list, an area Id or "LADN")

 Notification; UE ID, most recent registration state (REGISTERED/DEREGISTERED) with access type